canonical/snapweb/README.md

 ## Prerequisites

-This assumes you have a working go environment with a GOPATH env var setup.
+This assumes you have a working go environment with a GOPATH env var setup and nodejs and npm installed:

+    sudo apt-get install nodejs-legacy npm
+    sudo npm install npm gulp -g
+    cd ./www
+    npm install

 ## Building